 Making applications internet-accessible in a safe manner, without relying on a virtual private network (VPN) or other network tunnel, is a major shift for most agencies that will take significant effort to achieve.

 But why is the government taking this aggressive stance?

 One way to think about this is that VPNs are a crutch.
-If teams believe that their applications are “behind a VPN” and therefore “inaccessible to adversaries”, then they’ll be lazy about locking down the application and therefore increase the risk that the application will be breached.
+If teams believe that their applications are “behind a VPN” and therefore “inaccessible to adversaries”, then they’ll be lazy about locking down the applications and therefore increase the risk that the applications will be breached.